ipfs-cluster/ipfs-cluster/docs/composite-clusters.md

 ##### Data partitioning

-A group of parties may which to share a common cluster.
+A group of parties may wish to share a common cluster.
 With an inverse multi-ring setup, each party will mantain their own pinset in their own cluster, but it will use a common infrastructure (the undercluster), which is shared with others.
 Each overcluster may administer how cluster APIs are exposed and what authentication to use.

 In this case, the undercluster needs to be able to scale to be able to handle the pinsets from all the overclusters.
 The overclusters are probably small, with several nodes just for redundancy, connected to several of the undercluster peers.

-### Each cluster peer attached to peers from its own cluster (inception clusters)
+### 4. Each cluster peer attached to peers from its own cluster (inception clusters)

 In this case, each cluster peers uses as ipfs daemon another cluster peer from the same cluster. overcluster == undercluster.